The Basics and Benefits of Inventory Accounting

 First-In, First-Out is an accounting and inventory valuation technique that operates as though the oldest items of inventory are sold first and the newest are sold last or held as inventory.
 Put simply, FIFO assigns the oldest inventory costs to the most recent sales.
 While it is particularly useful for businesses who operate with perishable items, it is widely used by a variety of businesses and industries.

 As an accounting technique, FIFO operates as a cost assumption method.
 It assumes that the oldest stock is sold first even if that isn’t technically the case.
-When used operationally, FIFO provides some obvious practical benefits.
+When used operationally, it provides some obvious practical benefits.
 For example a supermarket or grocery store, whose inventory is made up of mostly perishable items, will find that FIFO offers the best method of inventory control and valuation.
-Unlike Last-In, First-Out (LIFO), the FIFO method tends to more accurately align with the actual flow of goods.
+Unlike LIFO, this method tends to more accurately align with the actual flow of goods.
 This is a plus for most businesses as it creates a truer picture of inventory costs and overall business health.

 The most widely used method